 THE EARLY YEARS

 Most kids grow out of their “drawing on the wall” phase.
+Tom Kiewra didn’t.
+That was just the beginning.

 After being expelled from art school, that same drive pushed him in a new direction.
 Kiewra went on to study graphic design in both the Netherlands and New York City, deepening his understanding of typography, color, and visual communication.
 That mix of design thinking and graffiti instinct would later become a defining element of his work.

-STREETS TO STUDIO
+STREET TO STUDIO

-Tom Kiewra works primarily from his studio, where he translates the raw energy of graffiti into layered paintings built around expressive lettering, bold color, and textured surfaces.
+Today, Kiewra works primarily from his studio, where he translates the raw energy of graffiti into layered paintings built around expressive lettering, bold color, and textured surfaces.
 His work merges the instinct of street writing with the structure he developed through graphic design, creating compositions that balance control with spontaneity.

 While the finished works may appear precise and composed, the process behind them is driven by adrenaline.
 Painting for Kiewra isn’t calm.
 It’s fast, physical, and instinctive.
 The same rush that once fueled nights painting trains and walls still drives his studio practice today.